The scaling limit of a critical random directed graph: The scaling limit

 for any non-negative measurable function $g$, where $\exc$ is a standard Brownian excursion.
+The choice is guided by the fact mentioned in the introduction, that these functions (including the factor 2) encode the limiting continuum random trees in which we are interested.
 We perform the construction detailed in Section~\ref{sec:continuum}, defining the $\R$-tree $\T_{\sigma}$ (we now replace the subscript $f$ by $\sigma$ since henceforth all of our coding functions will be of this type), performing $N_{\sigma}$ identifications, $N_{\sigma}^a$ of them being ancestral and $N_{\sigma}^b$ being non-ancestral, and thus build the MDM $\mathcal{M}_{\sigma}.$ The following proposition will enable us to control the number of strongly connected components of $\mathcal{M}_{\sigma}.$

 \begin{prop} Let $c=\E[\int_0^1 \mathbf{e}(t)\mathrm dt]=F'(0)$ where $F(z)=\E[e^{z\int_0^1 \mathbf{e}(t)\mathrm d t}]$ is the moment generating function of the Airy distribution, which is an entire function \cite{janson2007}.
 We have the following asymptotics: as $\sigma \to 0$, \begin{itemize} \item[(i)] $\pr[N_{\sigma}^a=0]= 1 - 2c\sigma^{3/2} + O(\sigma^3)$ \item[(ii)] $\pr[N_{\sigma}^a=1,N_{\sigma}^b=0]= 2c\sigma^{3/2} + O(\sigma^3)$ \item[(iii)] $\pr[N_{\sigma}^a\geq 2\text{ or } N_{\sigma}^b\geq 1]= O(\sigma^3).$ \end{itemize} Moreover, \begin{itemize} \item[(iv)] $\underset{\sigma>0}\sup \; \sigma^{-3}\E[N_{\sigma}^a\mathbf{1}_{\{N_{\sigma}^a\geq 2\}}] <\infty.$ \end{itemize} \end{prop}